Alleged neo-Nazi group members charged with planning to harass journalists and activists

 According to the office of US Attorney Brian T. Moran, 24-year-old Cameron Brandon Shea of Redmond, Washington; 24-year-old Kaleb Cole of Montgomery, Texas; 20-year-old Taylor Ashley Parker-Dipeppe of Spring Hill, Florida; and 20-year-old Johnny Roman Garza of Queen Creek, Arizona, face charges of conspiracy to mail threatening communications and commit cyberstalking.

 An attorney for Shea has not responded to a request for comment.
-CNN has been unable to determine if the other defendants had attorneys who would comment on their behalf.
+CNN has been unable to determine whether the other defendants had attorneys who would comment on their behalf.

 More charges could be coming, Moran said.